storybookjs/storybook-addon-console/README.md

 import '@storybook/addon-console';
 ```

 That's all.
 You'll start to receive all console messages, warnings, errors in your action logger panel.
 Everything except HMR logs.
-If you want to enable HMR messages do the following:
+If you want to enable HMR messages, do the following:

 ```js
 // config.js